National Museum of Science and Technology (Bangladesh)

-National Museum of Science and Technology (NMST) (জাতীয় বিজ্ঞান ও প্রযুক্তি জাদুঘর) in Dhaka, Bangladesh was founded on April 26, 1965, by the Pakistani government and became a part of Bangladesh's Ministry of Science and Technology following the Bangladesh Liberation War.
+The National Museum of Science and Technology (NMST) (জাতীয় বিজ্ঞান ও প্রযুক্তি জাদুঘর) in Dhaka, Bangladesh was founded on April 26, 1965, by the Pakistani government and became a part of Bangladesh's Ministry of Science and Technology following the Bangladesh Liberation War.
 It was first based in the Dhaka Public Library, and moved a number of times before its permanent home was completed in 1981.
 The NMST serves as Bangladesh's only science museum and organizes science education activities at a national level.

 Exhibits

 The museum has several galleries such as its physical science gallery, fun science gallery (1 & 2), biological science gallery, technological gallery, IT gallery, space science gallery, young scientist's gallery, science library, a sky observatory, and science park.
 In addition to its permanent exhibits the museum also puts on popular science lectures, scientific film shows and a children's science festival.